paulstraw/paulstraw.com/site/content/beyerdynamic-dt-770-wireless-conversion.md

 ![Left to right, with ground wire at rear: right, ground, left.](/img/IMG_2685.jpg)

 The DT 770 wires are coated in an insulating material.
-I burned this off the ends using a lighter so I could solder them to the jack terminals.
+I burned this off the ends of each wire using a lighter so I could solder them to the jack terminals.

 Once the headphone was disassembled ([disassembly video here](https://www.youtube.com/watch?v=MBEew8Sa-i8)), I drilled a 3/8” hole where the original cable came out, and the jack popped right into place.